PalisadoesFoundation/talawa-api/INSTALLATION.md

       ```
       db.users.find({userType: 'ADMIN'})
       ```
       ii.
-Identify the user whose data you want to edit and note their email address iii.
-Elevate permission of the user from ADMIN to SUPERADMIN and set `adminApproved` to true
+Identify the user whose data you want to edit note its email address.Elevate permission of the user from ADMIN to SUPERADMIN and set `adminApproved` to true
       ```
       db.users.updateOne({ email: '<user's email address>' },{ $set: { userType: 'SUPERADMIN', adminApproved: true }})
       ```
-      iv.
+      iii.
 To verify the details were updated correctly use:
       ```
       db.users.find({email:'<user's email address>' })
       ```